This article originally appeared on VICE Netherlands.

 VICE Netherlands spoke to young Rotterdammers to find out how they feel about the police's plans, and how they'd respond if they were stopped in the street on account of their outfits reeking of money.

 Ted: I think it’s a strange way of trying to catching criminals.
-Why not just arrest a drug dealer when he's actually dealing drugs?
+Why not just arrest a drug dealer when he's actually selling drugs?

 How would you feel if you were stopped?